- Infrastructure setup: EKS cluster, RDS Postgres instance, and TLS certificate

 Create a Kubernetes cluster

 Opal installs into an existing Kubernetes cluster.
-This cluster must meet the following requirements:
+This cluster must meet the following requirements:- x86-64 architecture.
+ARM is not supported.

 - Min nodes: 2